jorian/komodorpc-rust-client/README.md

 - [ ]   get rid of needing AddressList for single address in parameter

 This wrapper aims to:
-- be stateless.
+- be stateless, aka be a thin layer.
 It's up to the app using this library to maintain state.

+### Features
+- Convert an utxolist retrieved through `getaddressutxos` to inputs in `createrawtransaction`

 ### Currently supported calls